nicolemne/gameratings-api/README.md

 ## Fixed Bugs

+The documentation I have used to solve some of the bug fixes is listed in the References and Resources section.

 ### Bug fix 1

 After updating the permissions to only allow superusers to handle game instance deletion, I ran into an error: `the 'Game' object has no attribute 'owner'`.